 A SAS Battery Backup Unit (BBU) connector is located near the SAS ports.
 In the event of a power outage, the BBU unit will provide backup power for SAS connection use.

-A kit is needed to install the battery backup (part#: BTR-0018L-0000-LSI).
+(Part#: BTR-0018L-0000-LSI)

 Trusted Platform Module Header